xrg/openerp-buildbot/README.md

  * mirroring of Git <-> Bzr repos
  * testing a variety of OpenERP setups (per branch, setup, set of tests)

+The B-Q-I script
+---

+./openerp_buildbot_slave/base_quality_interrogation.py

+This single file deserves a special mention, maybe a book on its own.

+It used to be under server/bin/addons of the OpenERP-server project, when I realized that a testing tool should not depend on the checkout of a server version.
+So, moved it here, where it remains persistent across server branches.

+This tool is a general-purpose testing Swiss-army-knife for OpenERP.
+Originally written to issue a hard-coded test against the server (in a destructive-nasty manner) but now changed almost entirely.
+Buildbot uses it, but BQI is designed to be used standalone, too.
+You *only* need that file in your development setup, please also find its documentation embedded in the file.

 Installation
 ---